A. Kimo Morris

 DISCLAIMER: This paper is published by The Ecological Society of America.
 You may download this paper if you are a student or faculty member of a qualifying institution and will use the paper for research or instructional purposes ONLY.

-My task was to examine the impact that a particularly nasty parasite had on the behavior and ecology of a saltmarsh fish.
+My task was to determine the impact that a parasite had on the behavior and ecology of a saltmarsh fish.
 What Kevin and I found is that this parasite, which encysts on the surface of the fish's brain, modifies the behavior of the fish rendering it more susceptible to predation by birds, the parasite's final host.
 Our findings were stunning.
 We co-authored a paper and it was published in the journal Ecology (see Lafferty and Morris, 1996, Ecology 77(5): 1390-1397).
-My little "senior honors thesis" took me far and benefited me in many ways.
-Completing the project also led me to graduate with distinction in my major.
-As you read this, our paper is still impacting the world of science.
-It is becoming widely cited, and has been a featured topic in four popular science journals/magazines (e.g August 2000 issue of Discover Magazine).
+My senior honors thesis took me far and benefited me in many ways.
+This paper continues to impact the world of science.
+It has become widely cited, and has been a featured topic in many popular science journals/magazines (e.g Discover Magazine,2000 and Science News, 2016).

 After graduating in June 1994, I moved to Kauai, the island where my mother was raised.
 I have always had an affinity for Kauai and Hawaiiana.
 Ever since I was old enough to remember, I spent entire summers on Kauai with my family.
 With a college degree and no money, this time I intended to find a job in paradise.
 I became a certified divemaster and underwater tour guide and became a dive jockey in short order.
 Up at 4:30am, dive all day, entertain tourists, and return home exhausted - every single day for four months!
 It was back-breaking work, but it was also one of the best summers of my life.
 The tourists loved the fact that their underwater guide had a degree in marine biology.
 By the end of the tourist season, I felt the urge to return to Santa Barbara.
 I stayed for a brief period working as a marine technician in the UCSB Marine Science Institute.
 I was there nine months to be exact, after which I found myself back on Kauai to do the whole divemaster thing again.
 All the while, I longed for the intellectual challenge of academia, and I began looking at graduate programs.